KNowledgeOnWebScale/OntoDESIDE-Tutorials/getting-started.md

 ```

 > Note that for `ex:tile_1234`, `ex:pedestal_glue_1234`, `ex:Nortec_1235` and `ex:acoustic_layer_1235` no triple is generated
-> as lengths for these products is not provided.
+> as lengths for these products are not provided.

 ## How to add triples to a graph